ahaenggli/AzureAD-LDAP-wrapper/README.md

 ### GRAPH_FILTER_GROUPS (optional)

 This allows you to filter the groups in the graph api using the [$filter](https://docs.microsoft.com/en-us/graph/query-parameters#filter-parameter) query parameter.
 The default filter is empty, so all groups are synchronized.
 For example, you can set it to `securityEnabled eq true` so that only security groups are synchronized and not every single Teams group.
 More properties to filter are documented [here](https://docs.microsoft.com/en-us/graph/api/resources/group?view=graph-rest-1.0#properties).

+### GRAPH_IGNORE_MFA_ERRORS (default: false)

+When set to true, some MFA/2FA-related error codes are treated as successful logins.
+So, it allows logins despite required MFA/2FA.
+MFA/2FA is thus bypassed.

+Warning: This feature is only experimental and may not work in all cases.
+Please open an issue if you encounter any problems.

 ### LDAP_DOMAIN